 Frank v.
 Walker: Fighting Voter Suppression in Wisconsin

 Eddie Lee Holloway Jr.'s birth certificate says Eddie Junior Holloway and as a result he is no longer able to vote in the state of Wisconsin.
-DMV employees tell him that his birth certificate is an unacceptable form of ID because the name on it reads "Eddie Junior Holloway," due to a decades-old clerical error.
+DMV employees told him that his birth certificate is an unacceptable form of ID because the name on it reads "Eddie Junior Holloway," due to a decades-old clerical error.
 It doesn't matter to the DMV that his father's name â€” "Eddie Lee Holloway" â€” is printed on his birth certificate, and that Eddie has a Social Security Card and an expired Illinois photo ID both bearing the name "Eddie L Holloway Jr".
 Eddie says, "I never miss voting" and has rarely missed a chance to cast a ballot since he was 18.
 He worked in Illinois for years as a cook at the airport and Claire's Family Restaurant, and he cooked in nursing homes too.
 Years of heavy lifting and hard work left him severely disabled, unemployed, and homeless â€” in that order.
-He now lives with his mother in Milwaukee but cannot secure the disability benefits and medical attention he so badly needs due to a lack of photo ID.
+He was never able to obtain a Wisconsin photo ID.